-There are many steps that can be missed my both new employee and the staff who are onboarding the new employee.
+There are many steps that can be missed by both new employee and the staff who are onboarding new employees.
 We developed a two-prong attack to onboarding new team members since its always a costly situation for a business to endure… Especially if that person doesn’t work out. ☹

 “People Don’t Read”

-Everything that new employee is not acutely aware becomes a liability for that business going forward.
-Follow the steps below to get your creative juices for making on-boarding issues less of a head-ache for you, your team, and that new person who like all so much but just scratched your head at… Curiously wondering, why did they just do that?!?!?
+Everything that a new employee is not acutely aware of becomes a liability for that business going forward.
+Please follow the steps below to get your creative juices for making on-boarding issues less of a head-ache for you, your team, and that new person who you like all so much but you have just scratched your head at… Curiously wondering, why did they just do that?!?!?